This is Renew

 4. Championing Disciple Making – Jesus gave us the perfect model of disciple making, which he demonstrated with his disciples.
 Those same principles from the life of Jesus should be utilized as we make disciples today and champion discipleship as the core mission of the local church.

 5. Loving Like Jesus – Jesus showed us the true meaning of love and taught us that sacrificial love is the distinguishing character trait of true disciples (and true renewal).
 Sacrificial love is the foundation for our relationships both in the church and in the world.

-6. Living in Holiness – Jesus lived differently than the world, so the people in his church will learn to live differently than the world – even when it is difficult – we show that God’s kingdom is an alternative kingdom to the world.
+6. Living in Holiness – Jesus lived differently from the world, so the people in his church will learn to live differently from the world – even when it is difficult.
+We show that God’s kingdom is an alternative kingdom to the world.

 Jason Henderson has spent over 20 years in corporate leadership.
 His experience includes Fortune 500, military and both public and private organizations.
 He has led professionally on governing boards, in corporate associations and in over 30 countries.
 He is the COO for Renew.org and a team member of Discipleship.org.
 He is a graduate of Virginia Tech and the Culinary Institute of America.
 He lives in Franklin, Tennessee, with his wife and two children.